kalyan926/Translator/README.md

 KerasTuner is utilized to find the best hyperparameters.
 The process involves:

-1. **Defining the Search Space**: The search space includes hyperparameters such as the number of layers, number of attention heads, embedding dimensions, learning rate, batch size, and dropout rate.
-These hyperparameters significantly affect the model's performance and training efficiency.
+1. **Defining the Search Space**: The search space includes hyperparameters such as the number of layers, embedding dimensions, learning rate, batch size, and dropout rate.
+These hyperparameters significantly affect the model's performance and training efficiency.But we are using number of layers,embedding dimensions, dff of feed forward layer, dropout rate as hyperparameters and remaining are fixed such as vocabulary size,learning rate,batch size.

-2. **Custom Metric**: The BLEU score is used as a custom metric to evaluate translation quality.
-The BLEU score compares the model's translations to reference translations, measuring the precision and recall of n-grams.

-3. **Running Trials**: Multiple models are trained with different hyperparameter combinations.
-KerasTuner systematically explores the search space by training models and evaluating their performance based on the BLEU score.
-The best model is selected based on the highest BLEU score achieved during the trials.
+2. **Running Trials**: Multiple models are trained with different hyperparameter combinations.
+KerasTuner systematically explores the search space with various number of executions from strach with new intializations per trail to avoid model falling in the plateau region of loss and evaluating their performance based on the Accuracy.
+The best model is selected based on the highest Accuracy score achieved during the trials.

 ## How Parameter Tuning is Done After Hyperparameter Tuning